 Using the Automaton and the resources created by Mac Deploy Stick, a new Mac can be set up very quickly.
 The new Mac is unboxed and powered on with the option key held down.
-The external drive (optional if using a web server) and Automaton is plugged into a Mac and the Mac will then proceed to erase the internal volume, copy the OS installer and packages to the Mac, and then reboot into the installer.
+The external drive (optional if using a web server) and Automaton are plugged into a Mac and the Mac will then proceed to erase the internal volume, copy the OS installer and packages to the Mac, and then reboot into the installer.
 Once this first reboot happens, the Automaton and external volume can be disconnected.
-So in terms of time for technician interaction with the Mac, it takes just a few seconds to plug in the Automaton and the external drive, then hold option to start the startup selector, and then return a few minutes later to disconnect the Automaton and external volume.
+So in terms of time for technician interaction with the Mac, it takes just a few seconds to plug in the Automaton and the external drive, then hold the option to start the startup selector and then return a few minutes later to disconnect the Automaton and external volume.
 This can dramatically reduce setup time and result in large savings of time and labor costs.

 This same process can be used for Macs that need to be re-setup either onsite or offsite.

 The main interface of Mac Deploy Stick has a toolbar at top with various options, a large Select macOS Installer DMG in the middle, and a list of workflows near the bottom.
 The main window is used to perform the majority of options for organizing and creating the resources for deploying your Macs.